NubeIO/rubix-ce-docs/docs/api-docs/modules/modules.md

 ```

 # Build the Plugin
-Finally, use the following command to build the module,
+Finally, use the following command to build the module:

 ```zsh
 go build -o <module-name>